Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 The modalities introduced in the BNF above should be read as follows.
 Formula~$\B_a\varphi$ means `agent $a$ believes that $\varphi$ holds'.
-Its dual is $\Bdiam_a\varphi$ meaning `$\varphi$ is believable for agent $a$'.
+Its dual is $\Bdiam_a\varphi$ meaning `$\varphi$ is believable for agent $a$', or, in other words, that `$\varphi$ is consistent with agent $a$'s beliefs'.
 Here, by taking inspiration from~\cite{BB23}, observations are not epistemic but factual.
 Thus, they are represented by special atomic propositions: $\obsp$ indicates that \emph{agent $a$ observes that $p$ is the case}, while $\obsnp$ states that \emph{agent $a$ observes that $p$ is not the case}.
 Definition~\ref{def:semantics} details the semantics of all the formulas of $\dol$ but, intuitively, beliefs are conceived as weak doxastic attitudes, or so-called \emph{prima facie} beliefs.
-This means that when an agent $a$ believes that $\varphi$, namely $\B_a\varphi$, agent $a$ may lack any justification for believing that $\varphi$.
+Thus, when an agent $a$ believes that $\varphi$, namely $\B_a\varphi$, agent $a$ may lack any justification for believing $\varphi$.
 In Section~\ref{sec:other}, this notion of \textit{weak belief} is used to define a notion of \textit{strong belief} according to which agents hold some justification to support their beliefs.
-Finally, dynamic formulas written $[\amodel,e]\varphi$ are read as `after the action $\amodel,e$ is executed, $\varphi$ holds', while its dual $\tup{\amodel,e}\varphi$ is read as `the action $\amodel,e$ is executable at the current situation and after its execution $\varphi$ will hold'.
+Finally, dynamic formulas $[\amodel,e]\varphi$ are read as `after the action $\amodel,e$ is executed, $\varphi$ holds', while its dual $\tup{\amodel,e}\varphi$ is read as `the action $\amodel,e$ is executable at the current situation and after its execution $\varphi$ will hold'.